The Judge's Lodging

 The museum website is packed with exciting info, from handy household hints, recipes, strange facts, mystery objects and much more.
 Just follow this link to start exploring.

-The Judge's Lodging is on Facebook, so if you want to receive up to the minute news, gossip and events details, just 'Like' us and you will automatically recieve our info on your wall.
+If you want to receive up to the minute news, gossip and events details, follow the museum on social media